 Improvement needed Standard / Regulation Service action Responsible officer Timescale

 Quality of the patient experience

 The employer is required to provide HIW with details of the action to be taken, to ensure that patients are fully aware of their right to raise concerns about their NHS care or treatment.
-4.2 Patient Information
+4.2 Patient Information Radiology is acquiring hard copies of Cwm Taf UHB information and posters / leaflets on raising concerns which will be displayed and made available in all Radiology waiting areas C Kalinka, Head of Radiography 01.03.19

 Delivery of safe and effective care

 Quality of management and leadership

-Improvement needed Standard / Regulation Service action Responsible officer Timescale The employer is required to describe the action taken/to be taken with regard to existing employer's procedures: Governance, Leadership and Accountability The employer's overarching lonising Radiation Policy requires some revision, the nature of which was discussed with senior managers during our inspection Patient Identification (number1).
+Improvement needed Standard / Regulation Service action Responsible officer Timescale The employer is required to describe the action taken/to be taken with regard to existing employer's procedures: The employer's overarching lonising Radiation Policy requires some revision, the nature of which was discussed with senior managers during our inspection Governance, Leadership and Accountability The overarching Radiation Policy will be amended following guidance during inspection.
+This will then be submitted to the Image Optimisation Team, Radiology Governance meeting and Head of Corporate services for circulation and UHB ratification C Kalinka, Head of Radiography 07.03.19 Patient Identification (number1).
 There is a need for request forms to be completed by the referrer in theatre, prior to elective cases.
 In addition, further work is also needed on the part of the employer, in terms of establishing a procedure where more than one operator is involved in an X- ray exposure.
-This is because we were unable to identify who the operator was, when we looked at a sample of patient referral request forms.
-It was therefore not possible to verify who had completed the patient
+This is because we were unable to identify who the operator was, when we looked at a EP 1 has been amended to identify multiple operators and is attached - changes in red EP1 - Schedule 2, 1(a) - Patient identifi P Johnston, Superintendent Radiographer Complete